Difference between Inflation vs Interest Rates

 CPI = (2900/2500) x 100 = 116

-To understand inflation happens or how a certain rate of inflation is targeted, one has to look at the interest rate set by any country’s Central Bank.
-Monetary policy refers to the Central Bank using the interest rate as a tool to affect the quantity of money and credit in an economy in order to influence economic activity.
-It is said to be expansionary when Central Bank decreases the interest rate which in turn increases the quantity of money and credit in an economy.
-Conversely when Central Bank increases the interest rate which reduces the amount of money and credit in an economy the monetary policy is said to be contractionary.
+To comprehend the occurrence of inflation or the targeting of a specific inflation rate, one must examine the interest rate established by a country’s Central Bank.
+Monetary policy refers to the Central Bank using the interest rate to affect the quantity of money and credit in an economy to influence economic activity.
+When the Central Bank lowers the interest rate, causing an increase in the quantity of money and credit in the economy, it is considered expansionary.
+Conversely, when the Central Bank increases the interest rate, which reduces the amount of money and credit in an economy, the monetary policy is said to be contractionary.

-So the Central Bank uses the interest rate to affect the money supply and thereby targeting inflation.
+So the Central Bank uses the interest rate to affect the money supply, thereby targeting inflation.
 The quantity theory of money states that the quantity of money is some proportion of total spending in an economy and implies the quantity equation of exchange: –

 Below is the top 5 difference between Inflation vs Interest Rates: